Vedab8915/1ST-PROJECT-OF-PRINCE-JARVIS-/readme.md

 ## ✨ Overview

-**JARVIS is the release where JARVIS gets a face.** A holographic head sits at the centre of the HUD and **speaks your assistant's words with real lip-sync** — not a jaw flapping to the volume meter, but actual mouth shapes: lips closing on *m*, *b*, *p*, spreading on *i*, rounding on *u*.
+**JARVIS is a real-time personal AI assistant.** A holographic head sits at the centre of the HUD and **speaks your assistant's words with real lip-sync** — not a jaw flapping to the volume meter, but actual mouth shapes: lips closing on *m*, *b*, *p*, spreading on *i*, rounding on *u*.
 Brows ride the sentence, the eyes flick between fixation points, and it blinks.
 Turn the sound down and you can follow roughly what it just said.

 It ships as **zero extra dependencies and one 25 KB asset**.
 The face is real measured human geometry; everything else — the skull, the rig, the lighting — is generated at startup and drawn in software, so it looks identical on a gaming rig and a 2013 laptop, with no GPU driver in the loop.